 4. How to remove rust from cutting tools

 - Immersion cleaning.
 Add the professional cleaning stock solution into the plastic tank and heat it to 40-50°C with an electric heater (further maintenance is recommended but not obligatory).
 Soak a cutting tool into the tank.
-To improve the efficiency, agitate the bath by circulation pump or equal manual movement with any tool made of the neutral material – glass.
+To improve the efficiency, agitate the bath by a circulation pump or equal manual movement with any tool made of a neutral material – glass.
 Wait until the rust is completely dissolved, remove a tool from the tank, and rinse it.
 After natural drying and dehydrating, apply rustproof.

 5. What type of steel are lathe cutting tools?